adritasharma/Chatbot_AWS_LEX/README.md

 # Chatbot_AWS_LEX

-A Basic chatbot using AWS Lex
+A Basic chatbot using AWS Lex Service.
+This demo bot provides address for a given pincode that is provided by the user on the chat/

 ### Terminologies